-10 Datamover Interface (DI)
+10. Datamover Interface (DI)

-10.1 Overview
+10.1.
+Overview

-This chapter describes the interactions model between iSCSI and Datamover layers when the iSCSI connection is Datamover-assisted so the iSCSI layer may carry out the following -
+This section describes the model of interactions between iSCSI and Datamover layers when the iSCSI connection is Datamover-assisted so the iSCSI layer may carry out the following:

-- send iSCSI data-type PDUs and exchange iSCSI control-type PDUs, and - handle asynchronous notifications such as completion of data sequence transfer, and connection failure.
+- send iSCSI data-type PDUs and exchange iSCSI control-type PDUs, and - handle asynchronous notifications such as completion of data sequence transfer and connection failure.

-This chapter relies on the notion of Operational Primitives (section 5.4) to define DI.
+This chapter relies on the notion of Operational Primitives (Section 5.4) to define DI.

-- 10.2 Interactions for handling asynchronous notifications - 10.2.1 Connection termination
+10.2.
+Interactions for Handling Asynchronous Notifications

+10.2.1.
+Connection Termination

-As stated in section 9.2, the Datamover layer notifies the iSCSI layer of a failed or terminated connection via the Connection_Terminate_Notify Operational Primitive.
-The iSCSI layer MUST consider the connection as unusable upon the invocation of this Primitive and handle the connection termination as specified in [RFC3720].
+As stated in Section 9.2, the Datamover layer notifies the iSCSI layer of a failed or terminated connection via the Connection_Terminate_Notify Operational Primitive.
+The iSCSI layer MUST consider the connection unusable upon the invocation of this Primitive and handle the connection termination as specified in [RFC3720].

-10.2.2 Data transfer completion
+10.2.2.
+Data Transfer Completion

-As stated in section 9.3, the Datamover layer notifies the iSCSI layer of a completed data transfer operation via the Data_Completion_Notify Operational Primitive.
+As stated in Section 9.3, the Datamover layer notifies the iSCSI layer of a completed data transfer operation via the Data_Completion_Notify Operational Primitive.
 The iSCSI layer processes the transfer completion as specified in [RFC3720].

-10.2.2.1 Completion of a requested SCSI Data transfer
+10.2.2.1.
+Completion of a Requested SCSI Data Transfer

-The Datamover layer, to notify the iSCSI layer of the completion of a requested iSCSI data-type PDU transfer, uses the Data_Completion_Notify Operational Primitive with the following input qualifiers.
+To notify the iSCSI layer of the completion of a requested iSCSI data-type PDU transfer, the Datamover layer uses the Data_Completion_Notify Operational Primitive with the following input qualifiers.

-a) Connection_Handle

-- b) ITT: Initiator Task Tag semantics as defined in [RFC3720] - c) SN: DataSN for a SCSI Data-in/Data-out PDU, and R2TSN for an iSCSI R2T PDU.
+- a) Connection_Handle. - b) ITT: Initiator Task Tag semantics as defined in [RFC3720]. - c) SN: DataSN for a SCSI Data-in/Data-out PDU, and R2TSN for an iSCSI R2T PDU.
 The semantics for both types of sequence numbers are as defined in [RFC3720].

-The rationale for choosing SN is explained in section 9.3.
+The rationale for choosing SN is explained in Section 9.3.